Inflectra/rapise-documentation/docs/RVL/Variables.md

             - `ID:`
             - `Type: HTMLObject`

-        (*Note: The image indicates a software interface with a navigation tree on the top and properties of a selected object at the bottom.
-Selected object is `Add`.
+        (*Note: The image indicates a software interface with a navigation tree at the top and the properties of a selected object at the bottom.
+The selected object is `Add`.
 The properties are for an object of class 'Selenium' and type 'HTMLObject'. *)

-The RVL editor knows how to handle such a variable and provides necessary hints to choose an action for it:
+The RVL editor knows how to handle such a variable and provides hints to help you choose an action for it:

 === "Screenshot"
     ![Variable Action](./img/Variables_variable_action.png)